What You Need to Know about Flying

 DINING AND SHOPPING IN THE TERMINAL

-Dunkin’ Donuts, Chick Fil A, and the Air Capital Bar are open; River City Brewing is scheduled to open July 8.
+Dunkin’ Donuts, Chick Fil A, River City Brewing, and the Air Capital Bar are open.
 Floor labels have been installed to remind you to social distance.
 Food can be ordered “to go” to eliminate close seating.
 Occupied tables are 6 feet apart from any other tables in all directions.

 The Air Capital Market, located in the center of the terminal, is open and offers face masks, hand sanitizers, and other PPE supplies.
 You can also buy a variety of items such as snacks, drinks, t-shirts, souvenirs, etc. Scanners are available to customers who do not want employees to handle their purchases.
 All associates wear masks and have their temperature taken each day.
 Hand sanitizer is available for the customers to use at the registers.

 BOARD YOUR FLIGHT